google/metamath.js/README.md

 > This is not an officially supported Google product

-Typogram (short for typographic programs) is a programming language that only operates with typographic derivations.
-It is intended to be used to represent and verify derivations in axiomatic systems (e.g. mathematical derivations).
+Typogram (short for typographic programs) is an experimental programming language that can represent verifiable derivations in axiomatic systems (e.g. mathematical proofs).

-Typogram borrows from [metamath](https://metamath.org) its verification system, and can be transpiled to (i.e. they can be verified with) and from (to a smaller extent) metamath.
-It extends metamath in providing program modularization, so that large source files can be broken into smaller ones.
-It borrows from [Isabelle's](https://en.wikipedia.org/wiki/Isabelle_(proof_assistant)) its familiar syntax.
+Typogram borrows from [metamath](https://metamath.org) its verification system and simplicity, and can be transpiled to (i.e. they can be verified with) and from (to a smaller extent) metamath.
+It extends metamath to provide modularization, so that large source files can be broken into smaller ones.
+It constraints metamath's syntax so that it can borrow some of the familiar syntax from [Isabelle](https://en.wikipedia.org/wiki/Isabelle_(proof_assistant)).

 Here is an example of a a typogram that verifies the first theorem of Hofstader's PQ system: